January is the month to get healthy! Lose weight, balance hormones, feel great!

-Low Back Pain is one of the most common complaints of men and women, of all ages.
-It may be the result of improperly lifting an object, or the result of twisting or of trauma.
-Most often, the pain is the result of a muscle strain, and will resolve itself within a few days to a week.
-The best treatment to start with is an "over-the-counter" medication such as acetaminophen or ibuprofen, with rest.
-Chiropractic, acupuncture, and massage may help.
+Low Back Pain is one of the most common complaints of men and women of all ages.
+It may be the result of improperly lifting an object, or the result of trauma.
+Most often, the pain is the result of a muscle strain and will resolve itself within a few days to a week.
+Many patients prefer to start with an "over-the-counter" medication such as a topical medical or acetaminophen or ibuprofen, or may seek the help of chiropractic treatment, physical therapy, acupuncture, and massage.

 There are many highly effective treatment options - which do not include major surgery.